816: Prince of Space

 The Japanese Don Knotts.

 Don Knotts (1924-2006) was a comedian who played a wide variety of roles over the course of his lengthy career.
-He is perhaps best known for his role on the 1970s TV sitcom Three’s Company and for his bumbling deputy Barney Fife on The Andy Griffith Show; he also appeared in a string of movies for Disney.
+He is perhaps best known for his role on the 1970s TV sitcom Three’s Company and for his bumbling deputy Barney Fife on The Andy Griffith Show; he also appeared in a string of comedy movies.

 An imitation of singer and actor Dean Martin (1917-1995), who got his start as half of the Martin and Lewis comedy team, which propelled him and partner Jerry Lewis to superstardom.
 Martin was considered the epitome of 1950s cool, and his persona as a hard-drinking playboy persisted throughout his film career in the 1960s and 1970s.